tradecloud/tradecloud-docs-connectors/webhook-connector/README.md

 In case of a **POST** webhook you can use the data of the **event** inside the request body.

-#### Your webhook service must download the document content from Tradecloud
+#### Your webhook service must download the actual document from Tradecloud

 If you are receiving **order documents events**, the POST request body contains a document `objectId`.
 You must [download the document](https://docs.tradecloud1.com/api/processes/order/buyer/receive/download-document) as the document content is not embedded in the event itself.